Southern Virginia Knights: History

 SVU began its athletic program in the fall of 1997, one year after it became a four-year liberal arts college with an LDS environment.
 In 1998, the Knights joined both the National Association of Intercollegiate Athletics (NAIA), and also the United States Collegiate Athletic Association (USCAA) to compete in national tournaments.
 The 2012–13 school year was SVU's first year as a provisional NCAA Division III member; it joined the Capital Athletic Conference, now known as the Coast to Coast Athletic Conference, on July 1, 2013, and became eligible for conference championships in 2014–15.
 After four successful provisional years, the Knights became a full NCAA Division III member on September 1, 2016.
 On December 11, 2019, Southern Virginia announced it would join the USA South Athletic Conference, effective beginning in the 2021–22 academic year.
 Southern Virginia University officially joined the USA South on July 1, 2021.

 Since the C2C never offered football under either of its names, Southern Virginia joined the New Jersey Athletic Conference for football effective July 2014.
-On August 9, 2017 Southern Virginia University officially changed its school colors from green and white back to its original colors of crimson and white.
+On August 9, 2017, Southern Virginia University officially changed its school colors from green and white back to its original colors of crimson and white.
 Two months later, on October 16, 2017, Southern Virginia University announced its football program would switch to the Old Dominion Athletic Conference starting in the 2019–20 season.
 On February 20, 2018, the men's volleyball team became the first Southern Virginia program to be nationally ranked, ranking in at number eight in the AVCA and NCAA D-III poll.

 On July 12, 2018, Southern Virginia announced women's field hockey as a varsity sport becoming the 23rd varsity sport offered at the school.
-On April 4, 2019 Southern Virginia added men's rugby as a varsity sport to be offered.
+On April 4, 2019, Southern Virginia added men's rugby as a varsity sport to be offered.
 One week after announcing the addition of men's rugby, on April 11, 2019, Southern Virginia announced the addition of men's and women's swimming and diving.

-The newest sport added to Southern Virginia University was announced on August 16, 2022 with the addition of women’s wrestling.
+On August 16, 2022, came the announcement of adding women's wrestling.
+The newest sport added to Southern Virginia University was announced on October 3, 2024, with the addition of beach volleyball to start play in the Spring of 2025.